peihao2/5001-Final-Project/README.md

 ## Key Features
 Highlight some key features of this project that you want to show off/talk about/focus on.

+I was inspired by the animated movie Conan.
+The story is about Conan and his team going to a park to ride a roller coaster, where they witness some suspicious dealings between the Men in Black.
+Later, while riding the roller coaster, a passenger is killed.
+This is a murder.
+Players need to collect evidence and use the props they find and their inference to expose the murderer who utilized the roller coaster.
+Game Overview:
+Players take on the role of Conan, who must solve a mysterious murder in the park.
+The game is played through text descriptions, choices, and puzzle elements.
+1. Introduce the park scene.
+Introduce the main characters: Conan and Ran.
+As well as a few supporting characters.
+2. text description of the roller coaster accident.
+Discovery of the murder.
+Initial reaction of passengers and confusion.
+3.
+3. Investigation Stage: Allow players to select different areas or clues to examine (e.g., seating arrangements, bodies, roller coaster contraptions).
+Interviewing Witnesses: Choose to talk to different characters to gather information.
+Gathering Clues: Look for items or observations that are vital to solving the case (e.g. dropped items, strange markings).
+4. 4.
+Reasoning: Ask the player puzzles or logical questions based on the clues collected.
+Accusing the Criminal: Confront the murderer after collecting enough evidence.
+Depending on the player's choices and the evidence collected, this part may have multiple outcomes.
+Finally, explain how the roller coaster was used to commit the murder.
+If the player makes choices according to the normal storyline, I'll end with an explanation of the entire crime, which is like a conclusion drawn by the player's reasoning.
+If the player chooses the wrong murderer, it leads to a different outcome and then the storyline ends.
+Game Mechanics:
+CHOICES: The player will make choices at key moments that will affect the direction and end of the story.
+INVENTORY SYSTEM: Collect and use items related to the investigation.
+TIME LIMIT: Perhaps a time limit for this program could be added to give the game a greater sense of urgency.
+MULTIPLE ENDINGS: Depending on the player's reasoning and decisions, the game will have different endings.

+Set up a basic game loop where the game progresses through scenarios and player choices.
+Define variables to track player progress, inventory, and key decisions.
+Use functions to handle different scenarios and interactions, making the code modular and more manageable.
+Use dictionaries or lists to manage inventory and clues.

 ## Guide
 How do we run your project?
 What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
 If it is a website, you can point towards the gui, use screenshots, etc talking about features.